markusdd/labelcutter/README.md

 This program aims to change that with a simple CLI call.
 Locally, on your computer, no need to upload your labels to a foreign webpage where you don't know what happens there with your information.

 **NOTE:**
-This is an early version with support for typical A4-sized DHL label PDFs.
+This is an early version with support for typical A4-sized DHL label and Hermes label PDFs.
 I plan to extend that, but I need example labels.
-(Hermes, UPS, GLS, FedEx, TNT, 'Retour'-Labels, whatever you need)
+(UPS, GLS, FedEx, TNT, 'Retour'-Labels, whatever you need)

 **FAQ:**